hwh7301/EMPHCN/README.md

 # EMPHCN：Drug repositioning based on the enhanced message passing and hypergraph convolutional networks
 ## Install
-To use MAHGNN you must make sure that your python version is greater than 3.7.
+To use EMPHCN you must make sure that your python version is greater than 3.7.
 If you don’t know the version of python you can check it by:
 ```python
 python
 >>> import platform